The purpose of the Unattended Child Policy is to ensure the safety of children using the library.

-- Parents, guardians and/or designated caregivers are responsible at all times for any actions including, but not limited, to monetary responsibility for property damage or loss caused by their children under the age of 18.
+- Parents, guardians and/or designated caregivers are responsible for any actions including, but not limited to monetary responsibility for property damage or loss caused by their children under the age of 18.

 - If a child age 15 or under is left unattended at closing, staff will notify Durham Police.

 D. LEGAL REFERENCE

 G.S.
 7B 301: Duty to report abuse, neglect, dependency or death due to maltreatment.

 Supervision of children: Children age 10 and under are to be supervised and must remain in the physical presence of the parent/guardian or caregiver age 18 or over designated by the parent/guardian during the child’s entire visit to the library.

 It is the responsibility of all public service library staff and facility supervisors to understand this policy fully so as to ensure fair and equitable application.
 It is the responsibility of the Deputy Director, with the advice of the Board of Trustees, to interpret, monitor and recommend updates to the policy.
 The Library Director is the final authority in regard to enforcing this policy.